Three, Two, One

 A Kind Of Magic

-- Cliff Richard and the Young Ones
+- Cliff Richard and The Young Ones

 Living Doll